 An SBU student may not enroll in more than two Online Independent Study courses at the same time.
 The Department of Extended Learning must approve any exception to this policy.
 It is recommended that a student take only one course at a time until he/she has found an optimum work rate.
-OLIS hours do count in the load limit restrictions as detailed elsewhere in this catalog under Load Limit for Credit Hours.
+OLIS hours do count in the load limit restrictions.
 If a student exceeds load limit restrictions, the University will require the student to reduce load hours.
 When and where applicable, the student will be subject to existing OLIS withdrawal and grading policies.